fieldtrip/website/_includes/shared/tutorial/mmfaces.md

 The "mmfaces" dataset contains EEG, MEG, functional MRI and structural MRI data from research participants that were recorded in multiple runs of a simple task performed on a large number of Famous, Unfamiliar and Scrambled faces.
 It is described in more detail the data descriptor publication [doi:10.1038/sdata.2015.1](https://www.nature.com/articles/sdata20151) and analyzed in detail in [doi:10.3389/fnhum.2011.00076](http://journal.frontiersin.org/Journal/10.3389/fnhum.2011.00076/abstract).

 The original multimodal dataset included simultaneous MEG/EEG recordings on 19 healthy subjects.
-In the original study, three subjects (sub001, sub005, sub016) were excluded from the analysis.
-The complete dataset used to be available from the [MRC-CBU ftp server](ftp://ftp.mrc-cbu.cam.ac.uk/personal/rik.henson/wakemandg_hensonrn/), but is nowadays maintained on [OpenNeuro](https://openneuro.org/datasets/ds000117).
+In the original study, three subjects (sub001, sub005, sub016) were excluded from further analysis.

+The dataset used to be available from the [MRC-CBU ftp server](ftp://ftp.mrc-cbu.cam.ac.uk/personal/rik.henson/wakemandg_hensonrn/), but is nowadays maintained on [OpenNeuro](https://openneuro.org/datasets/ds000117).

 ### Stimulation details